How Registered Apprenticeship Benefits Employers and Jobseekers- Best Practices

 A9: There are several ways for states to support, develop, register, and expand registered apprenticeships – some registrations go through the US Department of Labor; others have their own state apprenticeship agency that manages the registration process..
 In Pennsylvania, there is a nominated council of representatives who have to review and approve the employer’s apprenticeship program.
 See image below for the steps involved.

-Q10: What is the ROI for apprenticeships?
+Q10: What is the ROI for Registered Apprenticeship?

-A10: Research suggests that returns on investment for employers vary, but are mostly positive.
 Several variables make up the costs and benefits of apprenticeships, such as industry and occupation, and institutional and regulatory frameworks.
 Apprenticeships are not a solution for all employees or roles within an organization, but many companies find them valuable.

 I’m very upfront about letting an employer know if apprenticeship is the right choice.
 Some employers are drawn to apprenticeship for the funding that comes along with it, but funding is too precarious to be the only deciding factor.

+According to the DOL, the median estimate of the employer's return on investment in Registered Apprenticeship is approximately 44.3%.
 Employers should view apprenticeships as a capital investment, weighing both short- and long-term costs and benefits, as well as indirect costs and benefits.

 Q11: Are there any goals you have in the next year that you’d like to share?